redsanket/spark/internal/hadoop/guide/home.rst

     # clean the old build
     make clean
-    # to generate only hadoop/docs
+    # to generate only internal hadoop docs
-    make hadoop
+    make hadoop_internal
     # OR, generate the whole repository
     make